You are here

 Send a message that your community is one that cares – adopt a spot in your neighbourhood to keep graffiti-free.

-Keep New Zealand Beautiful – with support from Resene and the Ministry of Justice – provides free tool kits for volunteers.
-Kits include rags, spray bottle, remover solvent, paint, brush, roller, gloves, hat and hi-vis jacket.
-Request a graffiti removal kit.
+Keep New Zealand Beautiful – with support from Resene and Auckland Council we can provide free tool kits for volunteers.
+Kits include rags,vouchers for free recyled paint, brush, roller, gloves, hat and hi-vis jacket, stickers, Paint NZ Beautiful T-shirt and forms and resources to help you plan your event.
+To request a graffiti removal kit click HERE.

 Resene also gives away free paint to community groups as part of its PaintWise programme – find out more and register here.